Vern-code/Calculator/README.md

 Also handle empty expression; gives message of no expression detected Detects invalid sequences where multiple * and / follow each other in a row Detects multiple counts of - and + in a row

+# Calculator_5
+Handling of brackets
+Can now solve expressions with brackets